 Applications for admission to long-term care homes are made through your Local Health Integration Network (LHIN).
 You can find your local LHIN by calling 310-2222 toll-free from anywhere in Ontario or on the internet at: http://healthcareathome.ca/.

 You have the right to decide which long-term care homes you apply to, and you may apply to up to five homes at a time.
 You cannot be forced to go to a long-term care home without your consent.
 If you are not mentally capable, then your Substitute Decision-Maker will make the decision for you about admission into a long term care home.
-(For more information about Substitute Decision-Makers, see Powers of Attorney for Personal Care in our Powers of Attorney and Wills section).
+(For more information about Substitute Decision-Makers, see Powers of Attorney in our Powers of Attorney and Wills section).

 The provincial government pays for the cost of providing nursing, personal care and food, as well as programs and support services, in long-term care homes.
 You pay only for your accommodation.
 If you want a semi-private or private room, also called preferred accommodation, you will have to pay an extra amount.
 The government sets the maximum amounts that you can be asked to pay each month to live in a long-term care home, whether it is a basic room or preferred accommodation.
 There are other rules that you should know about if you are considering preferred accommodation, including what will happen if you are no longer able to pay the extra fee.